saroj-kumar-barik/umaa-assignment-java/activity3-constructors.md

 ### 4) What is StackOverflowError.
 When it occurs.
 It comes under which package in java library.
 ***Solution***
-* StackOverflowError id a compile time error in java.
+* StackOverflowError id a run time error in java.
 * It arrises due to recursive function call, that finally leads to an infinity loop and finally JVM goes out of memory for the program.
 * This usually happens if we do not put a terminating code to the recursive funtion call.
 * It comes under the library : java.lang.StackOverflowError